trinodb/trino.io/development/roles.md

 work towards consensus.
 The Presto project has a strong [vision and development philosophy](vision.html) which helps to guide discussions and normally allows us to reach consensus.
 When we can't come to consensus, we work to figure out what we agree on, and what we don't.
-Then we move forward by building what we agree on, which helps everyone better understand the parts we don't agree on (and hopefully builds empathy at the same time).
+Then we move forward by building what we agree on, which helps everyone better understand the parts we don't agree on, and hopefully builds empathy at the same time.

 The following describes the expectations and duties of the various roles.